JayCCarrasco/robotics/README.md

 # robotics
 Repository for robotics project

-Into the folder graphSearchingCode you will find some algorithms for graph searching: breadth first search (folder bfs), depth first search (folder dfs) and best first search (one normal and the other one with some heuristics I implemented).
+_graph-searching-code:_ you will find some algorithms for graph searching: breadth first search, depth first search and best first search (one normal and the other one with some heuristics I implemented). **Please, make sure to change the directory in which the map is located.**

-Please, make sure to change the directory in which the map is located.
-You will find some maps you can use in the maps-csv folder
+_maps-csv:_ You will find some maps in csv format you can use to test graph searching code algorithms.